hasura/kriti-lang/RFCs/OptionalChaining.md

 ## How

-I propse a simplfied version of the Javascript Optional Chaining syntax:
+I propose a simplfied version of the Javascript Optional Chaining syntax:

 ```
 runKriti "{{ $body?.bar }}" [($body, {"foo": 1})]
 Right Null
 ```

+Here `$body.bar` is undefined.
+By using the `?.` operator we return a `null` rather then throwing an exception.

 Optional Lookups will shortcircuit at the first error: